-Bonuses are variable, generally won't exceeding 5% of an individual's total yearly salary but could exceed that if dispensary sales can support it.
-Additionally, all bonuses are at the digression on the Chief Executive Officer, Chief Financial Officer and the Chief Operating Officer.
+Bonuses are variable, vary based on department, and generally not exceeding 5% of an individual's total yearly salary but could exceed that if dispensary sales can support it.
+Additionally, all bonuses are at management's discretion .

 POTENTIAL EMPLOYEE SCREENING AND MONITORING